JustPlayerDE/justplayer-tpa/README.md

 - `/tpahere <player>` - Sends a teleport request to the player to teleport to you. (`justplayer.tpa.here`)
 - `/tpareload` - Reloads the plugin configuration (`justplayer.tpa.reload`, OP by default)

-> This plugin is still in development, if you find any issues please let me know!
+## Other Permissions

+- `justplayer.tpa.wait.bypass` - bypasses the wait for teleports if enabled.
+OP by Default.

 ## Supported versions

-I can only support the latest minecraft spigot and paper.
+Because of time restrictions im only able to test on the latest stable version of both spigot and paper.

-The plugin may work on prior versions, but I only have time to test on the most recent minor (x.x.y) of a minecraft major (x.y) version.
+I'll be looking into Folia support when I can.

+In most cases, an update to JustTPA won't be necessary unless there are significant changes to the plugin system (e.g., if Paper or Spigot drops support for the 1.19 API) or if the command/teleportation mechanics are changed.
+Should any issues arise, I’ll provide updates as needed.

-Currently used API is 1.19
+Currently used API is Spigot 1.19

 ## Update Checker